Tidal is one of the less-used paid streaming services, with its main selling point being superior sound quality.

 I took out the Tidals’ basic plan to test out the full features and to discover if it works well with CarPlay.

 About the Tidal CarPlay App

 The Tidal Carplay app has all the basic features you might want from a CarPlay music app.

 CarPlay Features & Options

-The features and product offering of the App are simple, and it primarily works well.
+The features and product offerings of the App are simple, and it primarily works well.